Starting Your Forex Broker: How To?

 Securing Your License

 Having registered your company, the next step is to secure your license.
+This is one of the most technical steps when you set up a forex broker, but also one of the most critical.
 By this stage, you should have completed your research on the licensing procedure, the license’s timeframe, and the associated requirements.
 Typically, this process takes three to six months, but depending on your specific circumstances, it could be quicker or slower.

 Regulatory authorities often describe the information they require in your application package.
 While there might be some country-specific differences, the core of your application usually includes the following: